kenmoini/lab-ocp/README.md

   - `acs-central=true` Deploys the ACS Central CR to any cluster
   - `nvidia-gpu=true` Deploys the NFD and NVIDIA GPU Operators and Instances
   - `virtualization=true` Deploys the Virtualization related Operators and Instances
+  - `community-eso=true` Deploys the community External Secrets Operator with a ClusterSecretStore connecting to Vault.
+Required for bootstrapping IDP and whatnot.
   - `cluster-gitops-config=enabled` Deploys a per-cluster GitOps ApplicationSet of Applications.
 Points to `clusters/{{name}}/gitops-config/`
   - `appset/kyverno=enabled` AppSet that deploys Kyverno via Helm and Policies.
   - `appset/helm-vault=enabled` AppSet that deploys Hashicorp Vault via Helm.
 Not really used since bootstrap needs managed Secrets but can be helpful for providing Vault as a service on managed clusters.